zeroDivZero/notes-python/notes/function.md

 approximate_size(a_kilobyte_is_1024_bytes=False, size=4000)
 ```

-If function needs to update global, be sure to declare it:
+If function needs to update global, declare it:

 ```python
 x_pos = 0